 There are three primary colors RED, YELLOW, BLUE (RYB).
 These primary colors became the foundation of 18th-century theories of Color vision.
 We can say they are basic color pillars because these colors cannot be created by mixing other colors.
 On the side, photography, and print-media primary colors are magenta (red), cyan (blue), and yellow (CMY).
 There are two types of primary colors.

 MAGENTA, CYAN, YELLOW are the primary subtractive colors.
 These colors consume primary colors like Magenta soak Green, Cyan soak Red, Yellow soak Blue, the result is to eliminate color and produce Black.
-We can say this CMYK format, K stands for Black.
+We can say, in this CMYK format, K stands for Black.

 Secondary colors formed by mixing two primary colors.
 Historically, We have three primary colors RED, YELLOW, BLUE.
 When two primary shades combine then it produces secondary colors.
 There are three types of secondary colors.